potocnikluka/neovim-settings/README.md

 * Added syntax highlight for basic groups

 * Statusline showing current mode, full file path, filetype, encoding, operating system, current column, current line, total lines, git branch and buffer number.
 	- Tabline appears if there are at least two tabs.
 	- Both statusline and tabline show + if the file has been edited.

 * Toggle terminal with F4.
-* In editor, type :R to asynchronously run the program in the side split.
-Toggle the terminal running the program with Shift + e, if there is no nothing running Shift - e will run the program.
+* In editor, type ```:R``` to asynchronously run the program in the side split.
+Toggle the terminal running the program with "Shift + e", if there is no nothing running "Shift - e" will run the program.
 	- Set up compilers and compiling paths to suit your needs in init.vim under TERMINAL AND RUNNING THE PROGRAM.

 * Format current file with ",f".
 	- By default formating will only indent the whole file.
-   - To use a specific formater, add "'filetype': 'formater'" to g:formaters dictionary in init.vim under FORMATING.
+	- To use a specific formater, add ```'filetype': 'formater'``` to "g:formaters" dictionary in init.vim under FORMATING.

 * Autocompletion for parentheses, press the sign twice to insert a single sign.

 * Netrw set up to perform similar to nerdtree.
-(Create a new file with % and directory with d, rename or move with R and delete with D)
+(Create a new file with "%" and directory with "d", rename or move with "R" and delete with "D")